Frequently Asked Questions - Learn More

 1,349,382,617 km (838,467,486 miles) round trip relative to the Earth.

 654,389,243 km (406,618,624 miles) for the trip out.

 512,465,122 km (318,431,064 miles) for the trip back

-Lockheed Martin will build the spacecraft and use heritage from the Stardust mission, NASA’s comet sample return mission.
+Lockheed Martin will build the spacecraft and use heritage instruments and design from the Stardust mission, NASA’s comet sample return mission.
 Various partners will build instruments for the mission.